angular/angular/aio/content/guide/angular-package-format.md

 #### Note about the defaults in package.json

-As of webpack v4 the flattening of ES modules optimization should not be necessary for webpack users, and in fact theoretically we should be able to get better code-splitting without flattening of modules in webpack.
+As of webpack v4 the flattening of ES modules optimization should not be necessary for webpack users, and in fact theoretically it should be possible to get better code-splitting without flattening of modules in webpack.
-In practice we still see size regressions when using unflattened modules as input for webpack v4.
+In practice however size regressions are seen when using unflattened modules as input for webpack v4.
-This is why `"module"` and `"es2020"` package.json entries still point to fesm files.
+This is why `"module"` and `"es2020"` package.json entries still point to FESM files.
-We are investigating this issue and expect that we'll switch the `"module"` and `"es2020"` package.json entry points to unflattened files when the size regression issue is resolved.
+This issue is being investigated and it is expected for a switch to be made to the `"module"` and `"es2020"` package.json entry points to unflattened files when the size regression issue is resolved.
 The APF currently includes unflattened ESM2020 code for the purpose of validating such a future change.

 ### "sideEffects" flag

-By default, EcmaScript Modules are side-effectful: importing from a module ensures that any code at the top level of that module will execute.
+By default, EcmaScript Modules are side-effectful: importing from a module ensures that any code at the top level of that module should run.
 This is often undesirable, as most side-effectful code in typical modules is not truly side-effectful, but instead only affects specific symbols.
 If those symbols are not imported and used, it's often desirable to remove them in an optimization process known as tree-shaking, and the side-effectful code can prevent this.

 Build tools such as Webpack support a flag which allows packages to declare that they do not depend on side-effectful code at the top level of their modules, giving the tools more freedom to tree-shake code from the package.
 The end result of these optimizations should be smaller bundle size and better code distribution in bundle chunks after code-splitting.
 This optimization can break your code if it contains non-local side-effects - this is however not common in Angular applications and it's usually a sign of bad design.
-Our recommendation is for all packages to claim the side-effect free status by setting the `sideEffects` property to `false`, and that developers follow the [Angular Style Guide](https://angular.io/guide/styleguide) which naturally results in code without non-local side-effects.
+The recommendation is for all packages to claim the side-effect free status by setting the `sideEffects` property to `false`, and that developers follow the [Angular Style Guide](https://angular.io/guide/styleguide) which naturally results in code without non-local side-effects.

 More info: [webpack docs on side-effects](https://github.com/webpack/webpack/tree/master/examples/side-effects)

-### ES2020 Language Level
+### ES2020 language level

 ES2020 Language level is now the default language level that is consumed by Angular CLI and other tooling.
-The Angular CLI will downlevel the bundle to a language level that is supported by all targeted browsers at application build time.
+The Angular CLI should downlevel the bundle to a language level that is supported by all targeted browsers at application build time.

 ### d.ts bundling / type definition flattening

-As of APF v8 we now prefer to run [API Extractor](https://api-extractor.com), to bundle TypeScript definitions so that the entire API appears in a single file.
+As of APF v8 it is now preferred to run [API Extractor](https://api-extractor.com), to bundle TypeScript definitions so that the entire API appears in a single file.

 In prior APF versions each entry point would have a `src` directory next to the .d.ts entry point and this directory contained individual d.ts files matching the structure of the original source code.
 While this distribution format is still allowed and supported, it is highly discouraged because it confuses tools like IDEs that then offer incorrect autocompletion, and allows users to depend on deep-import paths which are typically not considered to be public API of a library or a package.

 ### Tslib

-As of APF v10, we recommend adding tslib as a direct dependency of your primary entry-point.
+As of APF v10, it is recommended to add tslib as a direct dependency of your primary entry-point.
 This is because the tslib version is tied to the TypeScript version used to compile your library.

 ## Examples